Premenstrual syndrome (PMS)

 In a normal healthy woman of reproductive age, the stimulatory effects of estrogen are checked and balanced by the hormone progesterone.
 Progesterone is produced when ovulation takes place at around day 12 of the menstrual cycle.
 After the egg is released from the follicle on the surface of the ovary, the follicle changes into what is called the corpus luteum.
 The corpus luteum makes the progesterone.
 Without ovulation there is no production of progesterone.
 Estrogen and progesterone levels peak around day 22.
 Just before menstruation the level of both hormones plummets and the uterine lining sheds.
 Then the period commences.

-The cause of PMS is insufficient progesterone.
-Women who experience PMS don't produce enough progesterone or fail to regularly ovulate (anovulatory menstruation).
+A cause of PMS is insufficient progesterone.
+Women who experience PMS don't produce enough progesterone or fail to ovulate regularly.
 Without sufficient progesterone, the estrogen in her body dominates and causes premenstrual symptoms.

 References